-- Unsubsidized Direct Loans
+- Unsubsidized Direct loans

-- Federal Perkins Loan
+- Federal Perkins loan

 - Direct PLUS Graduate Loan

-- Direct PLUS Parent Loan
+- Direct PLUS Parent loan

 - Federal Pell Grants

 - Federal SEOG

 - Federal TEACH Grant

 - Iraq/Afghanistan Service Grant

-- Other state, private and institutional aid
+- other state, private and institutional aid

-Students are responsible for returning any funds disbursed directly to them found to be ineligible as a result of the Return of Title IV Funds calculation.
+The student responsibility in regard to the "Return of Title IV funds" include returning any funds that were disbursed directly to the student and which the student was determined to be ineligible (via the Return of Title IV Funds calculation).
 The student will be notified by the College if a return/repayment is required.

-Private and Marygrove College funds are not subject to the same pro-rated formula and these funds will be adjusted based on the amount of charges the student owes after the Return of Title IV Funds calculation has been completed.
+Private, State of Michigan, and Marygrove College funds are not subject to the same pro-ration formula and these funds will be adjusted based on the amount of charges the student owes after the return of Title IV funds calculation has been completed.